Commentary: Tesla and all these Chinese EV makers are onto something worth hundreds of billions

 Next is Toyota - worth about US$240 billion.
 That makes it roughly the size of Netflix and Coca-Cola.
 The third is VW, at US$140 billion.
 That puts it somewhere between Hermes and Dior.

-Now, what is interesting is the world’s fourth most valuable carmakers are the youngest and China-based: BYD—a battery-turned electric vehicle (EV) maker which Warren Buffet’s Berkshire Hathaway invested in 13 years ago.
+Now, what is interesting is the world’s fourth most valuable carmakers are the youngest and China-based: BYD—a battery-turned electric vehicle (EV) maker which Warren Buffett’s Berkshire Hathaway invested in 13 years ago.

 Today, it’s commanding an almost US$100 billion valuation.
 Following closely are Daimler, GM and Nio, hovering above US$80 billion.